Build document-based apps in SwiftUI

 }

-Imported type needs to be a computed property, because the value returned from the constructor may change between calls while the app is running, depending on system configuration.
+An imported type needs to be a computed property, because the value returned from the constructor may change between calls while the app is running, depending on system configuration.
 Exported type can just be assigned once and stored.
+(This is also explained in a tech talk video which talks specifically about UTIs, "Uniform Type Identifiers — a reintroduction".)

-The document type provides a list of types (own and generic) that it can accept:
+The document type provides a list of types (public types and app's own types) that it can accept:

 static var readableContentTypes: [UTType] { [.exampleText] }